Builders FirstSource, Inc. research snapshot

 Munger risk inversion

-The thesis fails if housing starts stay weak, mortgage rates keep affordability under pressure, commodity deflation cuts revenue faster than costs, acquisitions dilute returns, leverage limits flexibility, or value-added products fail to defend margin.
+The thesis fails if housing starts stay weak, mortgage rates keep affordability under pressure, commodity deflation cuts revenue faster than costs, acquisitions dilute returns, leverage limits flexibility, or value-added products fail to defend margin during a long downturn.

 Management